Deviated Septum Surgery in NJ (Septoplasty)

 A deviated septum simply implies that the septal cartilage component, septal bone component or both are crooked.
 When this occurs, the nasal airway is narrowed and can be one reason why breathing is impacted.
 The origin of a deviated septum ultimately centers on any insult that may have caused the septal cartilage or bone to grow off course.
 This deviated septum may be due to a congenitally inherited predisposition, uterine development, trauma during childbirth or early nasal trauma that leads to a shift off the bony growth plate.
 Many times fractures of the septum are overlooked after nasal trauma in children and teens if a CT scan or endoscopic evaluation is not performed because the septum is a deep structure that cannot be well visualized externally.
 Over time the shape of the deviated septum may worsen the nasal airway and sinuses for many NJ individuals, lead to chronic mouth breathing and affect nasal development.

-A “Septoplasty” is a nasal operation performed in Dr. Tadros’ office in Edgewater, NJ, most often done through the patient’s nostrils without any external incisions to improve breathing and correct a deviated septum.
+A “Septoplasty” is a nasal operation performed in Dr. Tadros’ office in Englewood, NJ, most often done through the patient’s nostrils without any external incisions to improve breathing and correct a deviated septum.
 A basic septoplasty, also known as septal reconstruction, corrects the deviated portions of cartilage and bone and realigns these structures in the anatomic midline with no external change in the shape of the nose.
 When indicated, a deviated septum procedure in NJ may be combined with Turbinate Reduction and/or Balloon Sinuplasty or Endoscopic Sinus Surgery to fully restore the sinus-nasal airway.
 If the nose is also very crooked externally, a nasal fracture may have been overlooked and a “Septo-Rhinoplasty” may be indicated to fully correct the condition.

-To schedule your no-obligation deviated septum surgery consultation with Dr. Monica Tadros, please use the contact form to request additional information or call 201-771-8151 to speak to one of our Patient Advisors.
+To schedule your no-obligation deviated septum surgery consultation in NJ with Dr. Monica Tadros, please use the contact form to request additional information or call 201-771-8151 to speak to one of our Patient Advisors.
 Our office is conveniently located near 300 Grand Ave, Englewood, NJ 07631.